AlexEnrique/IC-alex/README.md

-# Simulações para o projeto final de Iniciação Científica - Alex Enrique Crispim.
+# Simulações para o projeto final de iniciação científica - Alex Enrique Crispim.

-This is the repository of the computational simulation to the project "Mapeamento Clássico-Quântico: estudo do modelo de Ising em duas dimensões".
+This is the repository of the computational simulation of the project "Mapeamento Clássico-Quântico: estudo do modelo de Ising em duas dimensões".

-There are folders to the main code and the data of the simulation to some observables, obteined from the main code.
-Also, there are graphs created with gnuplot from the data of the simulation and a visual simulation.
+* There are folders with the main code and the data of the simulation of observables (<code>MainSimulationCode</code> and <code>ObservablesData</code>, respectively), obteined from the main code.
+Also, there are graphs created with gnuplot from the data of the simulation inside the folder <code>ObservablesGraphs</code>.

-The compiled code for 10000 spins is in the path MainSimuationCode/simulation.exe.
-Keep in mind that 10000 spins is realy a big number to the Monte Carlo + Metropolis algorithm, who are (together) O(n^2) (the 2D Ising Model is a NP-Complete problem).

-Other branchs in the repository could be of interest.

-In the link (https://alexenrique.github.io/IC-alex/) you will encounter a script visual simulation to the 2D Ising Model.
-Type ctrl+shift+J to display the console of your browser.
+* A visual simulation made with JavaScript can be found on the [branch IsingJS-v1.2](https://github.com/AlexEnrique/IC-alex/tree/IsingJS-v1.2) of this repository.
+The instructions to the simulation programa are within that branch.